MidnightHorse/Cargo/README.md

 ### Admin panel API/back-end port: 3000
 ### Database info
 - MongoDB
-- Host: 173.254.240.202
-- Port: 27017
-- Username: cargo
-- Password: (omitted for obvious reasons)
-- Database name: cargo

 ## Live Demo
 ### Please do not act with any malicious intent.
-* Website:
+* Website: Not available at this time
-* Admin Panel:
+* Admin Panel: Not available at this time

 ## Back-end API